simhaonline/Smart.Framework/README.md

-# Smart.Framework: a practical, modern and high performance PHP / Javascript Framework for Web featuring Middlewares + MVC
+# Smart.Framework: a practical, modern and high performance PHP / JavaScript Framework for Web featuring Middlewares + MVC
 ## Dual-licensed: under BSD license or GPLv3 license (at your choice)
 ### This software project is open source.
 #### You must choose which license to use depending on your use case: BSD license or GPLv3 license